-- Adjust the SQL knob until background noise disappears.
-1. - 2 Select a desired channel to be scanned using the $\frown$ / $\bigcirc$ keys. - 3.
-Press and hold the m key until "MEM" is shown on the display which indicates the channel has been programmed into the transceivers memory. - 4.
-Repeat step 2 for all the desired channels to be scanned. - 5.
-To DELETE a channel from the transceiver's memory, select the channel then press and hold the w key until "MEM" disappears from the LCD. - 6.
-To start priority scanning, just press the E key momentarily.
+- 1. Adjust the SQL knob until background noise disappears. - 2.
+Select a desired channel to be scanned using the / / keys. - Press and hold the wey until "MEM" is shown on the display which indicates the channel has been programmed into the transceivers memory.

+- Repeat step 2 for all the desired channels to be scanned - 5.
+To DELETE a channel from the transceiver's memory, select the channel then press and hold the we key until "MEM" disappears from the LCD. - 6.
+To start priority scanning, just press the key momentarily.
 "P-SCAN" appears on the LCD.
 Scanning will proceed between the memorized channels and the priority channel.
-The priority channel will be scanned after each programmed channel. - 7.
-To stop scanning, press the final or key.
+The priority channel will be scanned after each programmed channel.

+7. To stop scanning, press the or key.